Abandoned & Little-Known Airfields:

 It depicted Belmont Airport as having a 3,000' unpaved runway.

-Belmont Airport was evidently closed at some point between 1949-56,
+Belmont Airport was evidently closed at some point in 1952,

-as a 1956 aerial photo showed new streets & dense houses covering the site of the little airport.
+A 1956 aerial photo showed new streets & dense houses covering the site of Belmont Airport.

 A 2014 aerial view showed no trace of Belmont Airport.